gwilku/jscan-docs/jeep/jl.rst

 Any NTSC camera is compatible with this setup, just get one with a wide-angle lens for the best view, also check if this camera has option to mirror the image if needed.

 1) Go to Modules > Body Controller > Configuration
 2) Set these to active:

-- CHML Camera Present
-or
-- Cargo Camera Present
+	- CHML Camera Present or Cargo Camera Present

 3) Restart the Radio using JScan 2x - this is required for the settings to take effect.

 Wire the Camera in to radio connectors:
 - 2018/2019 - pin 24, black in 25
 - 2020+     - pin 21, black in 22
-Warning some late 2019 models have different pinouts, please check before wiring.
+!Warning some late 2019 models have different pinouts, please check before wiring.

 	.. image:: ../img/radio/chml.jpg
 		:width: 200px

 .. include:: ../general/dasm.rst